tunmsk/nextgen-facebook/readme.txt

 = 8.38.2-dev1 =

-(TBD) Added a check and action hook to honor the FORCE_SSL constant on the front-end.
+(TBD) Added a new "Honor the FORCE_SSL Constant" option on the Advanced settings page.

 = 8.38.1-1 =